Isabella of Valois: Queen of England

 After the wedding, Isabella went to England and was moved into Windsor Castle in Berkshire.
 She had her own court, supervised by a governess and chief lady-in-waiting, Madame de Coucy (later replaced by Lady Mortimer).
-She was made a Lady of Garter in 1396 and was crowned Queen of England in Westminster Abbey in 1397.
+She was made a Lady of Garter in 1396 and was crowned Queen of England in Westminster Abbey on 8 January 1397.

 In spite of their age difference and the marriage being politically arranged, Isabella and Richard developed a mutually respectful relationship.
 Due to the age of Isabella (the Canonical law for sexual consummation being twelve), and due to Richard's death just three years later, the marriage was never sexually consummated.
 However, Isabella and Richard enjoyed a good platonic relationship, which has been compared to that between a father and his adopted daughter or between a niece and a doting uncle.
 He was noted to have treated her not as a wife but rather as the daughter he and his first wife Anne never had.
 The king regularly visited her in Windsor, where she was tutored by Margaret de Courcy.
 He treated her with respect, entertained her and her ladies-in-waiting with humorous conversation, and pampered her with gifts and toys.
 Isabella reportedly enjoyed and looked forward to these visits.

 By May 1399 the Queen had been moved to Portchester Castle for protection while Richard went on a military campaign in Ireland.
 Before he departed, he reportedly visited her, kissed her hand and promised he would let her come to Ireland soon.
 In June, Isabella's uncle, Louis I, Duke of Orléans (1372–1407) took power in France from her mentally troubled father.
 He decided that a peaceful relationship with England was no longer important or desirable, and let Henry Bolingbroke (1367–1413), Richard's cousin and rival, return to England.
 Henry's declared goal was to regain the lands of his father, John of Gaunt, Duke of Lancaster (1340–1399) who had died in February of that year, prompting King Richard to cancel the act by which Henry would have inherited his lands automatically.